tarantool/cartridge-java/README.md

 For the cases of reliable communication with a Cartridge cluster under heavy load or in a case of some failure causing unavailability of a part of the cluster nodes, the methods of client builder with prefix `withRetrying` may be useful.

-The request retry policy allows to specify the types of exceptions which may be retried.
+The request retry policy allows specifying the types of exceptions that may be retried.
-<b> If you set some setting for retrying and not specified callback for checking exceptions,
-by default requests will be repeated only in cases network exceptions.
+By default, failed requests will be repeated only for some known network problems, such as `TimeoutException`, `TarantoolConnectionException` and `TarantoolInternalNetworkException`.
-Such as: `TimeoutException` `TarantoolConnectionException` and `TarantoolInternalNetworkException`.</b>
 Some retry policies are available in the `TarantoolRequestRetryPolicies` class, but you may use your own implementations.
 If you want to use proxy calls or retry settings only for a number of requests, you may use configureClient(client) in `TarantoolClientFactory` for making a new configured client instance.
 Note, that the new instance will share the same